 The Recommended Daily Allowance (RDA) for magnesium is generally 420 mg for men and 320 mg for women, but that can vary slightly depending on age.
 (86)

-The maker’s of Magtein suggest 1,000 mg taken twice a day for optimal cognitive benefits.
+The manfacturer of Magtein suggests taking 1,000 mg twice a day for optimal cognitive benefits.
 (87)

-This isn’t as high a dose as it sounds since only a fraction of Magtein is elemental magnesium — 144 mg per 2,ooo mg of Magtein.
-(88)
+This dose isn’t as high as it sounds, since only a fraction of Magtein is elemental magnesium, the amount of pure magnesium available in a supplement.

 Magnesium Side Effects and Interactions

-Magnesium can cause digestive upsets and loose stools, particularly if you take too much or take inexpensive forms of magnesium such as oxide or sulfate.
+Magnesium can cause digestive upset and loose stools, particularly if you take too much or take inexpensive forms of magnesium such as magnesium oxide or magnesium sulfate.

-You should not be taking these anyway since they are the least bioavaible forms of magnesium.
+You should not take these anyway since they are the least bioavailable forms of magnesium.
 (89)

 There are currently 32 official FDA reports of magnesium sulfate triggering brain fog, short-term memory loss, amnesia, blackouts, and other kinds of mental distress.
 (92)

-The only reported side effects of magnesium threonate are headaches and drowsiness the first week or so.
+The only reported side effects of magnesium l-threonate are headaches and drowsiness the first week or so.
 (93)

 Discuss taking magnesium with your doctor if you take antibiotics, high blood pressure medications, osteoporosis medications, or muscle relaxants.
 (94)